-110. Defendant Robert Bosch LLC is a Delaware company with its principal place of business in Farmington Hills, Michigan.
-It is an affiliate of and wholly controlled by Bosch Electrical Drives Co., Ltd. Robert Bosch LLC - directly and/or through its subsidiaries, which it wholly owned and/or controlled - manufactured, marketed and/or sold Fuel Injection Systems that were purchased throughout the United States, including in this District, during the Class Period.
+- 108. Defendant Robert Bosch GmbH is a German company with its headquarters in Stuttgart, Germany.
+Robert Bosch GmbH directly and/or through its subsidiaries, which it wholly owned and/or controlled manufactured, marketed and/or sold Fuel Injection Systems that were purchased throughout the United States, including in this District, during the Class Period. - 109.
+Defendant Robert Bosch LLC is a Delaware company with its principal place of business in Farmington Hills, Michigan.
+It is an affiliate of and wholly controlled by Robert Bosch GmbH.
+Robert Bosch LLC directly and/or through its subsidiaries, which it wholly owned and/or controlled manufactured, marketed and/or sold Fuel Injection Systems that were purchased throughout the United States, including in this District, during the Class Period.
 At all times during the Class Period, its activities in the United States were under the control and direction of its Korean parent.